 From an overall value perspective, Hulu with Live TV is giving you a lot for $40 per month.
 You’re getting 60+ channels that you can watch from pretty much any device like a Roku or Fire Stick, or on the go with your smartphone.
 And you’re getting unlimited access to Hulu’s vast on-demand library of network TV shows, movies and Hulu Originals like “The Handmaid’s Tale”.

-You’ll also be able to sign in to apps on your streaming devices for networks like A&E, Bravo and FOX Sports.
+You’ll also be able to record shows and activate apps on your streaming devices for networks like A&E, Bravo and FOX Sports.
 Sign up for a free trial of Hulu with Live TV to see if it’s a good fit for you.
 Just cancel online if the service isn’t for you.

 If you’re on a budget, or want a smaller channel lineup, Sling TV will get your MSNBC live for $30 per month under the Blue plan with the News Extra add-on.
 Try out Sling TV free for a week.